Skip to main content

 Address

-If you never get a valid IP Address in the ADDRESS column shown above, you will need to work with your Kubernetes administrator to ensure your ingress is properly configured.
+If you never get a valid IP Address in the ADDRESS column shown in the command, you might need to work with your Kubernetes administrator to ensure your ingress is properly configured.

 5. Set up a DNS A record to the ingress address (x.x.x.x).
-Make sure vCluster Platform is reachable at the address, you can check that with curl as shown below, or simply browse to the address in your browser of choice:
+Make sure the platform is reachable at the address, you can check that with curl as shown below, or simply browse to the address in your browser of choice:

 curl https://vcluster-platform.mydomain.tld/version --insecure | jq